 • Inca Trail Altitude

-On the Inca Trail, you'll tackle two significant mountain passes.
+On the Inca Trail, you'll conquer two significant mountain passes.
 The first is Dead Woman's Pass, standing at 4,215 meters (13,829 feet) above sea level.
 The ascend typically takes about 6 hours and roughly 2 hours to come back down.
-The second peak, Runkurqay Pass, is a bit lower at 4,000 meters (13,123 feet) and takes about 2 hours to reach the top.
+The second peak, Runkurqay Pass, is a bit lower at 4,000 meters high (13,123 feet) and takes about 2 hours to reach the top.

 The Inca Trail isn't as high as the Salkantay Trek, but you'll still spend a considerable amount of time above 3,000 meters (9,842 feet).
 This can increase your chances of facing altitude-related difficulties, but with proper preparation, you should be able to handle it without any problems!